aosedge/aos_servicemanager/doc/config.md

             "minimum": 0,
             "default": 30
         },
-        "cmServer": {
+        "iamServer": {
-            "description": "Host and port where CM is located", "type": "string"
+            "description": "Host and port where IAM is located", "type": "string"
         },
         "monitoring": {